is a privately held company based in the Chicago area.

 partitions of the molecular weight.
 Partitioning allows fragment masses to be interpreted in the context of other masses in the spectrum.
 Dan has been doing LCMS and

-interpreting MS/MS data for over twenty-five years.
+interpreting MS/MS data for thirty years.

 Dan also consults on mass spectral interpretation.